Interpreter Tools and Strategies by Domain

 - Take mindful breaks, even one to two minutes, to check in with yourself without judgment.

-- Consider taking a brief reset break after a positive call as well, not only after difficult ones.
+- Consider taking a brief reset break after a positive assignment or VRS call, not only after difficult ones.

 - Play Tetris or a similar visuospatial game within 24 hours of a difficult assignment.
 Research suggests this helps the brain process and file sensory and emotional memories, reducing the lasting impact of vicarious trauma.